-Smaato is connected to over 390 demand partners and their platform is free to integrate, so no real downsides exists in their application, and the revenue potential looks promising, given that you catch the fancy of the demand partners.
+Smaato is connected to over 390 demand partners and their platform is free to integrate, so no real downsides exist in their application, and the revenue potential looks promising, given that you catch the fancy of the demand partners.

 After you first strike gold with an app, you want to keep your current fan base aware of your new apps, which is why cross-promotion of your new apps in your existing applications is a powerful and popular solution for increasing downloads and profits.
 This is why Chartboost has gathered an impressive group of mobile game developers as its clients, ranging from the likes of Rovio to DirtyBit.

 Chartboost excels in cross-promotion, but also offers the most popular mobile-only ad platform for gaming apps.
 They state that they work with 90% of the developers of the top 10 grossing mobile games.
 If you are a game developer then Chartboost offers a lot of potential for your ad ventures.
-They promote the ability of their partnering developers to make intelligent decisions regarding their ad campaigns based on their transparent and data driven platform.
+They promote the ability of their partnering developers to make intelligent decisions regarding their ad campaigns based on their transparent and data-driven platform.

 Chartboost offers both interstitial and video ads and the integration has been made extremely simple; a single SDK suits all channels of ads.
 This means that five minutes and ten lines of code into using Chartboost, and you could be making money from their ads.
 The revenue share is one of the cornerstones of Chartboost’s advertising efforts.
 The developer gets to keep between 90% and 100% of the revenue, which is an astonishingly high figure.
 The only cost of using Chartboost is the 10% cut they charge you per transaction they handle on your behalf.

-The amount of control they give you is also deserves mention: Chartboost allows you to see who advertises in your app and gives you full control in deciding who is allowed to do so and who is not.
-Chartboost also publicizes a list of CPIs across the globe on their website, which supports their transparency policy.
+The amount of control they give you also deserves mention: Chartboost allows you to see who advertises in your app and gives you full control in deciding who is allowed to do so and who is not.
+Chartboost also publicizes a list of CPIs across the globe on its website, which supports its transparency policy.
 Ever since Apple penalized Tapjoy, Chartboost has been in the lead out of all the cross-platform promotion networks, and you can’t go wrong with it if you develop mobile games.